-Following the arrival of European missionaries and settlers to the Taranaki region, Ngā Rauru embraced Christianity and built up extensive trade networks, becoming prosperous.
-In 1848 the government had purchased land in south Taranaki.
+Following the arrival of European missionaries and settlers in the Taranaki region, Ngā Rauru embraced Christianity and built up extensive trade networks, becoming prosperous.
+In 1848 the government purchased land in south Taranaki.
 Some Ngā Rauru entered into a pact with other Taranaki tribes in the 1850s to oppose further land sales.
-Māori resistance to the sale of land at Waitara in 1860 was seen as rebellion against the government, leading to the outbreak of war in north Taranaki.
-In this conflict, some Ngā Rauru supported those who opposed the land sale.
+Māori resistance to the sale of land at Waitara in 1860 was seen as rebellion against the government, and war broke in north Taranaki.
+Some Ngā Rauru supported those who opposed the Waitara land sale.

 War in south Taranaki

-Fighting resumed in south Taranaki in 1868, and many Ngā Rauru supported the Ngāti Ruanui resistance leader Tītokowaru.
-This time, government troops pushed Ngā Rauru back into the interior, destroying crops, livestock and dwellings.
-Before 1873, most were forbidden to return to their lands.
+When fighting resumed in south Taranaki in 1868, many Ngā Rauru supported the Ngāti Ruanui resistance leader Tītokowaru.
+In 1869, government troops pushed Ngā Rauru back into the interior, destroying crops, livestock and dwellings.
+Most were prevented from returning to their lands until 1873.
 In the early 1870s the Crown also acquired Ngā Rauru land outside the confiscation zone, without proper investigation of title.
 With their land holdings severely reduced, the tribe had virtually no economic power.

 Political and religious movements: Rātana and Te Māramatanga

 The fighting of the 1860s gave rise to new political and religious movements, and some Ngā Rauru became adherents of the Pai Mārire (Hauhau) faith, which originated in Taranaki.
 The search for a creed relevant to Māori aspirations continued.
 From the 1920s, many Ngā Rauru became followers of Tahupōtiki Wiremu Rātana, founder of a religious movement which later became a major political movement.
-However, some became disturbed by what they saw as a departure from Christian belief in the Rātana Church.
+However, some were disturbed by what they saw as a departure from Christian belief in the Rātana Church.
 Led by Ngāpiki Hākaraia and her husband Hoani, they became followers of a new religion called Te Māramatanga (enlightenment).
-From the 1940s, Te Māramatanga had its headquarters at Kai Iwi, but it declined from the 1950s.
+Te Māramatanga had its headquarters at Kai Iwi from the 1940s, but it declined from the 1950s.
 Some followers believe that another leader will emerge and revitalise the movement.